 Rooftop Film Club: Queen of Hoxton

-The Rooftop Film Club have perfected the art of outdoor cinema on the roof of the Queen of Hoxton pub, with comfy director chairs, blankets and wireless headphones (say goodbye to cinema rustle).
-Movies on offer are a mix of ’80s faves, recent Oscar contenders...Sunday May 31 2015Read more
+The Rooftop Film Club have perfected the art of outdoor cinema on the roof of the Queen of Hoxton pub in the heart of Shoreditch, with comfy director's chairs, blankets and wireless headphones (say goodbye to cinema rustle).
+The movies are a mix of ’80s...Monday May 30 2016 - Tuesday May 31 2016Read more

 Things to do

 Nonstop ping pong mixes with games like beer pong, the 'Pongathon Challenge' and 'Sofa-Pong' to win prizes such as a £60 bar tab.
 Ping pong table time comes for free, and there's coaching available for anyone who wants to up their game.Games and hobbies Tuesday May 31 2016 - Wednesday December 21 2016 FreeRead more

 Embark on a musical journey as DJs explore their vast physical and digital collections.
 Expect disco, soul, funk and reggae.House, disco and techno Wednesday June 1 2016 - Thursday June 30 2016Read more

 House & Garage Sessions

 The House And Garage Orchestra perform a selection of new music and collaborations with a selection of guest artists.Dance and electronic Friday June 3 2016 - Saturday June 4 2016Read more